 The interaction between mathematics and physics has been increasingly thriving, leading to novel discoveries and perspectives.
 A deep goal of theoretical physics is to unify the four fundamental forces of nature, described by quantum field theory and general relativity.
 Einstein spent many years on this quest.
 While his attempts were not successful, his pursuit was certainly worthwhile and the mantle is being carried today by researchers from modern perspectives.
 Interestingly, mathematics has been playing an increasingly important role in this quest, allowing to probe deeper by studying emerging structures, classical and quantum.

-This workshop brings together experts on the mathematical aspects of M-theory, with implications to string theory and quantum field theory and interactions with geometry and topology.
+This conference brings together experts on the mathematical aspects of M-theory, with implications to string theory and quantum field theory and interactions with geometry and topology.

-The workshop will cover presentations from leading researchers from Australia, Czech Republic, France, Germany, India, Singapore, Spain, the UAE, the UK, and the USA.
+The conference will cover presentations from leading researchers from Australia, Czech Republic, France, Germany, India, Singapore, Spain, the UAE, the UK, and the USA.

 Title: Derived n-plectic geometry: towards non-perturbative BV-BFV quantisation and M-theory